 Are Autonomous Vehicles Part of Our Driving Future?

-NHTSA, like others, expects autonomous vehicles to be a routine part of traffic in the future.
+NHTSA, like others, expects autonomous vehicles to be a routine part of the traffic in the future.
 “Fully automated cars and trucks that drive us, instead of us driving them, will become a reality.
 These self-driving vehicles ultimately will integrate onto U.S. roadways … in the coming years,” the federal agency says.

 The artificial intelligence researchers and consultants Emerj said in March that most car manufacturers think self-driving cars are inevitable, and they’re investing billions of dollars in autonomous vehicle initiatives.